iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.0/report.md

 > Took me literally 16 tries and a waste of 30 minutes of frustration just for it to recognize my face in a brightly light room for my id.
 Absolutely frustrating<br> :date: __2020-11-03 00:19:49__

 > Businesses in Colorado are refused to accept digital ID.
 What is the point to have a digital ID?
 Website said "Colorado Digital ID may be accepted as a legal form of personal identification for use in Colorado".
 Keyword here is "may" instead of "shall".
 Business don't have to accept it if they are wish not to.<br> :date: __2020-10-19 01:09:50__

-> My digital I'd image shows big O Stamp showing restrictions of my license over it...theirs no need to show all that<br> :date: __2020-10-17 15:48:55__

-> Horrible app, camera functions are a joke, system is always down<br> :date: __2020-10-16 17:06:13__